ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.pylontech/README.md

 Serial Port Over WiFi: https://www.instructables.com/Serial-Port-Over-WiFi/

-Tasmota can also be used: https://tasmota.github.io/docs/Serial-to-TCP-Bridge/
+Tasmota Caused problems because blocks were not transferred in order and should therefore not be used at the moment: https://tasmota.github.io/docs/Serial-to-TCP-Bridge/

 Only the following or self-compiled ones can be used as bin, otherwise the TCP server is not included: